Crx91/Ps1_Jap_Bios_Unlocker/README.md

 # Ps1_Jap_Bios_Unlocker
-Universal chip add-on unlocker for **all** JAP ps1 bios protection.
+Universal chip add-on unlocker for **all** JAP ps1 BIOSes protection.

 This mod patches ps1 JAP bios protection allowing playing PAL and USA region games.
 My method uses a different approach instead of the one made by postal v8 PsNee (and kalymos upgrades).